SqORAM: Read-Optimized Sequential Write-Only Oblivious RAM: Background

-The adversary may save device snapshots -- including device specific information, filesystem metadata and bits stored in each block -- and compare these snapshots with the current state in an attempt to learn about the location of the written information.
-The adversary does not however monitor device reads or accesses to client DRAM in between writes to the main device.
+\paragraph{Adversary} Realistic adversaries have multi-snapshot capabilities.
+They can observe the storage media not just once but at multiple different times and possibly take snapshots, maybe after {\em every} write operation.
+They may save these snapshots -- including device-specific information, filesystem metadata and bits stored in each block -- and compare past snapshots with the current state in an attempt to learn about the location of the written information.